 Mental Health America can help you find a support group.
-You can also learn out about support groups from your health care provider, local hospital or community center.
+You can also learn about support groups from your healthcare provider, local hospital, or community center.

 Reviewed by Sonja Lyubomirsky, PhD, a University of California, Riverside professor and author of The How of Happiness: A New Approach to Getting the Life You Want(Penguin Press).